htcrazy/TOP-calc/README.md

-The start of a TI-83
+The start of a ghetto calc